 This command is used to copy data from the scratchpad to the writable memory sections.
+Applying Copy Scratchpad to the Sample Rate Register can start a mission provided that several preconditions are met.
+See Mission Start and Logging Process description and the flow chart in Figure 11 for details.
 After issuing the Copy Scratchpad command, the master must provide a 3-byte authorization pattern, which can be obtained by reading the scratchpad for verification.
 This pattern must exactly match the data contained in the three address registers (TA1, TA2, E/S, in that order).
 If the pattern matches, the AA (Authorization Accepted) flag will be set and the copy will begin.
 A pattern of alternating 1s and 0s will be transmitted after the data has been copied until the master issues a reset pulse.
 While the copy is in progress any attempt to reset the part will be ignored.
 Copy typically takes 2μs per byte.

 The data to be copied is determined by the three address registers.
 The scratchpad data from the beginning offset through the ending offset will be copied, starting at the target address.
 Anywhere from 1 to 32 bytes may be copied to memory with this command.
 The AA flag will remain at logic 1 until it is cleared by the next Write Scratchpad command.
+Note that Copy Scratchpad when applied to the address range 200h to 213h during a mission will end the mission.